kjappelbaum/mofdscribe/docs/source/getting_started.rst

     featurizer = MultipleFeaturizer([RACS(), PoreDiameters()])
     features = featurizer.featurize(s)

-You can, of course, also pass multiple structures to the featurizer:
+You can, of course, also pass multiple structures to the featurizer (and the featurization is automatically parallelized via matminer):

 .. code-block:: python